Cleveland Clinic logo

 What type of results do you get from an X-ray?

-A radiologist will review your X-ray and note any findings.
-They may note if they recommend a follow-up.
+A radiologist will review your X-ray and take notes of what they see and what they recommend.
 Your healthcare provider will receive both the images and the radiologist’s notes.
-They’ll review the images, too, and let you know if there’s anything concerning.
+They’ll review the images, too, and let you know if they see anything concerning.

 A note from Cleveland Clinic

-X-rays are one of the oldest, most reliable medical technologies.
-And despite it being almost 130 years since their discovery, they’re still relevant thanks to research into new, better ways to use them.
-Modern X-rays are far more detailed and use less radiation than in the past, thanks to advances in imaging resolution.
+X-ray is one of the oldest, most reliable medical technologies.
+And despite it being almost 130 years since its discovery, it’s still relevant thanks to research into new, better ways to use it.
+Modern X-rays are far more detailed and use less radiation than they did in the past, thanks to advances in imaging resolution.

 X-rays allow providers to quickly check what might be going on inside your body.
-This means you can know fast whether there’s something concerning that needs treatment or additional testing.
-Let your provider know if you have any questions about getting an X-ray or the findings.
+This means you can know very soon whether there’s something that needs treatment or additional testing.
+Let your provider know if you have any questions about getting an X-ray or what your results mean.

 Medically Reviewed